 Audiology and Speech-Language Pathology

-- Master's or doctoral degree in communicative disorders from an educational institution recognized by the U.S. Department of Education and the Board of Examiners or ASHA Certificate of Clinical Competence (CCC) granted subsequent to January 1, 1993
+- Master's in the area of speech-language pathology or master's or doctoral degree in audiology from an educational institution recognized by the U.S. Department of Education and the Board of Examiners or ASHA Certificate of Clinical Competence (CCC) granted subsequent to January 1, 1993

 - Hearing aid dealers

-- Any other person licensed by the state from engaging in the profession or occupation for which he/she is licensed
+- Any other person licensed by the state from engaging in the profession or occupation for which they are licensed

 - Department of Education certified employees of a public school system